TritonDataCenter/rfd/rfd/0119/README.md

 }
 ```

-In the future `"remote"` may be used to indicate other kinds of remote networks,
+In the future `"remote"` may be used to indicate other kinds of remote
-possibly reachable through some kind of authenticated tunnel.
+networks, possibly reachable through some kind of authenticated tunnel or
+other method.
+Remote Network Objects are discussed in more depth in [RFD
+130].

 #### Tracking Changes